 Even in its mildest form, scoliosis can have an immense impact on a person's life; at its most severe, it can practically prevent people from living their lives at all.

 The definition of what exactly constitutes severe scoliosis

-tends to vary depend on who you're asking.
+tends to vary depending on who you're asking.
 Some specialists define as 'severe' any case where the Cobb angle

 is greater than 55 degrees (in fully-grown patients; the threshold for adolescents and children is lower).
 This is roughly the line beyond which surgery tends to be recommended as a suitable course of treatment.